NXT (WWE brand): Launch

 NXT formed in 2010, following the dissolution of the ECW brand.
-The origins can be traced to 1992 when Eastern Championship Wrestling was created as a territory within the National Wrestling Alliance; but was renamed to Extreme Championship Wrestling in 1994 after its secession from the NWA.
-Though known for hardcore matches, ECW became one of the most successful cult followings in professional wrestling under Paul Heyman's leadership.
-After ECW was closed in 2001 due to bankruptcy, it briefly re-emerged as a leading force during the Invasion storyline.
-In 2003, the WWE acquired the assets of ECW and organized a number of One Night Stand reunion shows, which led to the relaunch of ECW on Sci Fi as a third brand.
-As the years went by, the ECW brand shifted from the original ECW alumni towards experimenting new and upcoming stars, which laid the ground work for NXT.
+The origins can be traced to 1992 when Eastern Championship Wrestling was created as an affiliate within the National Wrestling Alliance (NWA); but was renamed to Extreme Championship Wrestling (ECW) in 1994 after its secession from the NWA.
+Known for hardcore matches, ECW developed one of the most successful cult followings in professional wrestling under Paul Heyman's leadership.
+After ECW was closed in 2001 due to bankruptcy, it briefly re-emerged as a leading force during WWE's Invasion storyline.
+In 2003, WWE acquired the assets of ECW and organized a number of ECW One Night Stand reunion shows, which led to the relaunch of ECW on Sci-Fi as a third brand.
+As the years went by, the ECW brand's focus shifted from the original ECW alumni towards experimenting with new and upcoming stars, which laid the ground work for NXT.

-Initially, a dispute occurred over the "NXT" trademark between WWE and Scotland's Scottish Wrestling Alliance (SWA), whose developmental division was called "NXT".
+Initially, a dispute occurred over the "NXT" trademark between WWE and Scotland's Scottish Wrestling Alliance (SWA), an NWA territory whose developmental division was called "NXT".
 WWE worked with SWA to secure the NXT trademark for their new series, and SWA renamed its developmental branch to "SWA: Source".
 Following the end of the final ECW episode on February 16, 2010, WWE debuted the NXT television program one week later on February 23, 2010 - it featured rookies from WWE's Tampa, Florida-based developmental territory Florida Championship Wrestling (FCW) competing to become members of WWE's main roster.